-Financial planning is crucial whether you are rich, poor, young or old.
-Like men, women have to budget their income, look at family's mid and long-term security and plan and invest for their retirement.
+Financial planning is crucial whether you are rich, poor, young, or old.
+Like men, women have to budget their income, look at the family's mid and long-term security, and plan and invest for their retirement.

 Financially Independent Woman